Visual problems

 Chronic glaucoma, which is much more common, is different.
 It is silent and symptomless until vision is damaged.
 Chronic glaucoma results from gradual increase in the fluid pressure in the eye and is often inherited.

 Chronic glaucoma causes gradual but worsening damage to the optic nerve and a gradual loss of vision that occurs a bit at a time.
-Patients may notice very little at first, as central vision is not affected at first.
+People may notice very little at first, as central vision is not affected at first.
 By the time central vision is lost it is too late to improve it.
-See the separate leaflet called Chronic Open-angle Glaucoma for more details.
+Opticians can do tests to look for early signs of glaucoma that would not otherwise be picked up.
+See the separate leaflet called Chronic open-angle glaucoma for more details.

 Macular degeneration (MD)

-The macula is the spot on the back of the eye where central vision is made - that is, the place where you see the things that you look at directly.
-MD occurs when this area of the retina degenerates and loses function.
-This results in gradual loss of central vision, although edge (peripheral) vision is not lost.
-See the separate leaflet called Age-related Macular Degeneration for more details.
+The macula is the spot on the back of the eye which sees the things that are looked at directly.
+Macular degeneration occurs when this area of the retina degenerates and loses function.
+This results in gradual loss of central vision, although the vision around the edge (peripheral vision) is not lost.
+See the separate leaflet called Age-related macular degeneration for more details.

 Diabetic retinopathy

-This is damage to the retina caused by the complications of diabetes, particularly where the diabetes has been present for more than ten years and particularly where control has been less good.
+This is damage to the retina caused by the complications of diabetes, particularly where the diabetes has been present for more than ten years and where control has not been good.
 Most patients who have had diabetes for more than ten years have some degree of diabetic retinopathy but in the majority it is mild.
-See the separate leaflet called Diabetic Retinopathy for more details.
+See the separate leaflet called Diabetic retinopathy for more details.

 Retinitis pigmentosa (RP)